joe-ervin05/atomicbase/README.md

 ## Development

-Atomic Base still has a lot of work to be done before it is complete.
+Atomic Base is still in the very early stages of development.
 It is not ready for use in projects yet.

 Here is the checklist for development of Atomic Base:
 - [ ] REST API